JeanLucPons/Kangaroo/README.md

 ```
 Kangaroo.exe -t 0 -gpu -i kang.work -w kang.work -wi 600 -c linpons
 ```
-When the client restart from backup, it will produce "dead kangaroos" until it reaches its progress before the crash.
-It is important to restart the client with its backup, otherwise new kangaroos are created and the DP overhead increase.
+When the client restart from backup, it will produce duplicate points (counted as dead kangaroos) until it reaches its progress before the crash.
+It is important to restart the client with its backup, otherwise new kangaroos are created and the DP overhead increases.

 To build such an architecture, the total number of kangaroo running in parallel must be know at the starting time to estimate the DP overhead. **It is not recommended to add or remove clients during running time**, the number of kangaroo must be constant.